 “What’s OK for 8 isn’t OK for 4,” says Green.
 Use your judgment and consult media reviews.
 Be aware that although several companies are marketing videos for babies and toddlers, the American Academy of Pediatrics recommends no television for children under the age of 2.
 And a PG-13 rating on a movie doesn’t necessarily mean that all 13-year-olds are ready to see it or that younger children shouldn’t see it.
 It’s a guideline and it’s up to you to decide.

-“While most experts recommend no more than one to two hours of screen time (TV, DVDs, computers and video games) per day, most kids are in front of a screen 45 hours per week,” says Katz.
+“While most experts recommend no more than one to two hours of screen time (TV, computers, social media, and video games) per day, most kids are in front of a screen 45 hours per week,” says Katz.
 It’s important to consider that it’s not just TV but all forms of media that need to be considered when setting guidelines.
 “Kids need to have time to go outside and play, and pull from other experiences besides the media,” notes Green.

-TiVo, DVDs and videotapes of programs are easier to control and a better bet than watching whatever is on.
+Netflix, Hulu, and DVRs make it easier to control what is on and when.
 Green says that these are all great tools because a parent can hit the pause button, talk to their kids and discuss certain scenes or behaviors as they are happening.

 Have regular family movie nights and use them as opportunities to watch together and discuss.
 Be on the alert for teachable moments.
 “Pose questions like ‘Why do you think the characters are being mean to each other?'” suggests Katz.

-Common Sense Media has more than 8,000 reviews of a range of media: movies, TV programs, music, videos, Web sites, books and magazines.
-The organization is continually adding to the site, with a major “upload” of new reviews once a week and a free weekly email newsletter.
-Common Sense Media reviewers are looking at media from a child development perspective.
+Common Sense Media has thousands of reviews of movies, TV shows, websites, books, and apps.
+The organization is continually adding to the site with new reviews each week.
+Common Sense Media reviewers look at media from a child development perspective.
 “We don’t only review media that is considered ‘squeaky clean,'” says Katz.
 Reviewers consider a range of media and take into account what is particularly popular with kids.

-To help parents make informed choices, Parents’ Choice gives annual awards for books, toys, music and storytelling, magazines, software, video games, television and websites.
-You can read reviews of award-winning products on the Parents’ Choice site, and you can look for the Parents’ Choice seal on products when you shop.
-The organization also has a free email newsletter you can sign up for.
+To help parents make informed choices, Parents’ Choice gives annual awards for books, toys, music and storytelling, magazines, video games, television, and websites.
+You can read reviews of award-winning products on the Parents’ Choice Awards site.

 “We consider Parents’ Choice a watchdog with a sense of humor,” says Green.
 “We have to recognize that kids need to have fun.
 They are overstressed and overscheduled.”
 Quality media can provide an avenue for that fun.